 - Lookout Point

 - Boland Ridge

 Guided Cave Tours

-All tours are limited in the number of participants and tickets are sold on a first-come, first-serve basis.
-The tours have different levels of difficulty, so be sure to read the descriptions of each, as some involve crawling through tight places, off-trail hiking, and numerous stairs.
+All tours are limited in the number of participants, and tickets are sold on a first-come, first-served basis.
+The tours have different levels of difficulty.
+Make a point to read the descriptions of each, as some involve crawling through tight places, off-trail hiking, and numerous stairs.

 Matching barometric pressure with the outside world, Wind Cave whistles its own tune as visitors enjoy its unusual attributes.
 Boxwood formations rarely found anywhere else display a delicate pattern on the ceilings as cavers navigate both tight tunnels and vast rooms in the complex.

-Outside, one can envision what prairie life was like 150 years ago, with bison roaming the hills of this mixed-grass savanna and historic homesteads attempt to tame the rural landscape.
-Wind Cave National Park seems to encapsulate a bygone era full of natural beauty and endless vistas both above ground and below.
+Outside, one can envision what prairie life was like 150 years ago, with bison roaming the hills of this mixed-grass savanna and historic homesteads attempting to tame the rural landscape.
+Wind Cave National Park seems to encapsulate a bygone era full of natural beauty and endless vistas above and below.

-Have you ever been to Wind Cave National Park?
-What were your experiences there?
+Have you ever visited Wind Cave National Park?
+Tell us about your experience in the comments below!

 I am so sorry I missed Wind Cave.
 I Googled for directions and they took me off the interstate onto 7-11 road and I was told to make several turns which were followed by U-turns and miles of driving on gravel roads produced nothing.
 Now I read that it is just off rt.385 , I was so close but now I’m in Maryland and not so close.
 Maybe next time.